Services

 We stay involved after you ship

-The App Store is not a one-time event.
-OS updates, new device form factors, privacy requirement changes, and the inevitable first feature iteration all need a team that knows your codebase.
-Our App Support packages keep a skilled mobile team available for ongoing maintenance and development.
-You are not scrambling to find someone to fix a crash the week after a major iOS release.
+Shipping is not a one-time event.
+OS and browser updates, new device form factors, privacy changes, dependency upgrades, and the inevitable first feature iteration all need a team that knows your codebase.
+Our App Support packages keep a skilled team available for ongoing maintenance and development, whether your product runs on the web or in the app stores.
+You are not scrambling to find someone the week after a major release.

 Icon